List of Gambia Twenty20 International cricketers

 This is a list of Gambia Twenty20 International cricketers.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Gambia and other ICC members after 1 January 2019 have the T20I status.

-This list will comprise all members of the Gambia cricket team who have played at least one T20I match.
+This list comprises all members of the Gambia cricket team who have played at least one T20I match.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
-Where more than one player will win his first Twenty20 cap in the same match, those players will be listed alphabetically by surname (according to the name format used by Cricinfo).
+Where more than one player won his first Twenty20 cap in the same match, their surnames are listed alphabetically (according to the name format used by Cricinfo).

 Gambia played their first match with T20I status on 1 December 2022 against Eswatini during the 2022–23 ICC Men's T20 World Cup Africa Qualifier.